English for Speakers of Other Languages (ESOL)

 Progression:

-- • You will have the opportunity to progress on to the next level of the programme, other vocational career paths, employment, or volunteering.
+• You will have the opportunity to progress onto the next level of the programme, employment (dependent on prior qualifications), other vocational career paths such as apprenticeships or volunteering opportunities.